census-instrumentation/opencensus-website/content/guides/integrations/sql/java_sql.md

 ## End to end example
 In this example, we'll just wrap a MySQL Connector/J app as below.
 Please place the file in `src/main/java/io/opencensus/tutorial/ocjdbc/App.java`.
 It uses exporters:

-* Zipkin for trace exporting
+* Jaeger for trace exporting
 * Prometheus for stats exporting
 * MySQL server -- please have one running locally or take a look at https://dev.mysql.com/doc/mysql-getting-started/en/